ncahill89/starter-academic/content/post/reflections/index.md

 **Data Analysis**

 -   Based on some feedback, I might update my lecture slides for Data Analysis to embed some more R code into them and to flesh them out a bit more.
-I provided the students with the R scrips for the Demo classes, but I think having some of the R code in the lecture slides might be helpful when it comes to tying everything together for this particular module.
+I provided the students with the R scrips from the code-based lectures, but I think having some of the R code in the lecture slides might be helpful when it comes to tying everything together for this particular module.

 -   The lecture slides might benefit from some added explanation for when the students look back on them.